2025 Goma offensive: Rwandan role

 The Africa Center of Strategic Studies noted that Rwanda, the backer of the rebel movement, also has aligned itself more closely with the international community, which could prevent the kind of pressure that it faced in 2012.
 Rwanda has become the second largest contributor of peacekeepers for United Nations missions and a significant exporter of several minerals that are mined in eastern Congo by M23, which have been identified by the United States as critical for the manufacture of components in electronics.
 Rwanda's export of minerals, including those from Congo, has generated over $1 billion in revenue in the previous two years, according to former UN investigator Jason Stearns.
 The Institute for the Study of War wrote that Rwanda is in a better position to deter potential Western sanctions.

 The United Nations Group of Experts reported extensive and systematic Rwandan military involvement in support of M23 during the captures of Goma and Bukavu.
 The findings, submitted to the United Nations Security Council in May and made public on 2 July 2025, revealed that at least 6,000 Rwandan soldiers were deployed on Congolese territory to bolster M23 operations in North and South Kivu.
 Rwandan support extended beyond troop deployment to include military training provided in Rwandan-based camps, logistical backing, and the supply of sophisticated weaponry.
-This included Turkish-manufactured Bayraktar TB2 armed drones, Chinese SHORAD missile systems, and electronic warfare equipment such as jamming devices.
+This included Turkish-manufactured Bayraktar TB2 armed drones, Chinese short range air defense missile systems, and electronic warfare equipment such as jamming devices.
 Notably, these assets were reportedly used in the destruction of a MONUSCO armored vehicle near Sake on 25 January, an incident the United Nations characterized as a direct provocation against its peacekeeping mission.
-The report also attributed a deadly missile strike—resulting in the death of one UN peacekeeper and the injury of four others—to a Rwandan military position rather than merely acting through a proxy force.
+The report also attributed a deadly missile strike, which resulted in the death of one UN peacekeeper and the injury of four others, to a Rwandan military position rather than merely acting through a proxy force.
 As of April 2025, when the report was finalized, between 1,000 and 1,500 Rwandan troops remained active in M23-controlled areas, with several thousand more positioned along the Rwandan-Congolese border for potential deployment.